 Vibrational effects have not proven to be a concern for the newest MAAV quadrotor.
 Structural reinforcement and secure fastening has greatly mitigated previous effects of vibration.
 We have also mounted the motors on rubber washers to separate their high frequency oscillations from the rest of the structure.
+As a final level of vibration isolation, we have also mounted the IMU on Sorbothane.

 Additionally, we have taken precautions to protect the payload.
-Intentional breakpoints are located at each leg-joint; should the quadrotor crash, the legs will break, thus absorbing the shock and protecting the fragile, on-board sensors.
+Intentional breakpoints are located in the prop-guards and carbon fiber arms of the vehicle; should the quadrotor crash, the legs or prop guards will break, thus absorbing the shock and protecting more fragile on-board sensors.